SocialGouv/kontinuous/README.md

 ## Releasing

+### Automatic

+Execute the [Trigger Release](https://github.com/SocialGouv/kube-workflow/actions/workflows/trigger-release.yml) workflow to trigger a new release of actions and helm charts.

+### Manual

-Releasing follow semantic versioning using standard-version tool.
-Versioning is volountary trigerred manually on dev machine too not block rapid iteration of master branch code.
-Just run `yarn release` on master branch and CHANGELOG will be feeded with informations from commits using the conventionnal commit standard, then package will be bumped, as the charts versions and commited, then tagged.
-Then just follow cli instruction that say: git push --follow-tags.
+Releasing follow semantic versioning using [standard-version tool](https://github.com/conventional-changelog/standard-version).
+Versioning can be trigerred manually on dev machine to not block rapid iteration of master branch code : just run `yarn release` on master branch and CHANGELOG will be feeded with informations from commits using the conventionnal commit standard, then package will be bumped, as the charts versions and commited, then tagged.
+Then just follow cli instruction that say: `git push --follow-tags`.
 Then the action will publish automatically new version of npm cli, and charts index.

 ## CONTRIBUTING (developments on kube-workflow)